Scenario-Demonstration-Training/mock-scenario-demos/README.md

 ---

-Each pack is designed to be self-contained, IQA-ready, and suitable for upload to OneFile, Moodle, or SharePoint.
+Each pack is designed to be self-contained, IQA-ready, and suitable for practice.